lyandy/Broadcast_demo/README.md

 ### __Attention__

-* When you pod `ReactiveCocoa` framework in Object-C project , the `LFLiveKit` framework fail to compile.
+* When you pod `ReactiveCocoa` framework in Object-C project , the `LFLiveKit` framework failed to compile.
 More info just refer this issue discussion __[pod 引入 ReactiveCocoa 的时候，LFLiveKit编译失败 #18](https://github.com/LaiFengiOS/LFLiveKit/issues/18)__

 * If you use CentOS or SuseOS as your lunix server, you need install gcc module addtionally.
 So please check before you install just as command `gcc --version`